-Assets included in the Balance Sheet at fair value are revalued on a rolling 5-year programme.
+Assets included in the Balance Sheet at fair value are revalued on a rolling 5-year programme, with the exception of Surplus Assets and Investment Properties which are revalued annually.
 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.